ShuiJu/CS2FPSBenchmark/README.md

 2-1 if Overclocked/Tweaked...

-3 RAM Speed and important timings, if XMP then just give freq.+XMP.
+3 RAM Speed and primary timings, if XMP then just give freq.+XMP.

 3-1 if...